volumio/volumio-plugins/plugins/audio_interface/volsimpleequalmbeq/readme.md

-09th december 2017
+03rd december 2017

+# DO NOT USE !
+MAY NOT WORK

 		Volsimpleequal volumio simple equalizer
 A simple Equalizer plugin for Volumio2.

-#WARNING !!!
-I reverted to alsaequal, waiting for a fix for the frying sound with mbeq

-previous version based on alsaequal https://github.com/raedwulf/alsaequal
+Since version 0.3.0 the plugin uses mbeq and 15 bands equalizer https://github.com/swh/ladspa previous version based on alsaequal https://github.com/raedwulf/alsaequal

 ![Alt text](volsimpleequal.png?raw=true "Equalizer")